-Two measures of dental services provided in hospitals are reported in this section:
+A further two measures of dental services provided in hospitals are also reported in this chapter:

 - potentially preventable hospitalisations (PPHs) related to dental conditions. - hospitalisations for dental procedures requiring general anaesthetic.

 There is some overlap between these two indicators.
 Many PPHs will require a general anaesthetic.
 However, not all dental care provided under general anaesthetic is for potentially preventable care.